 - Complete a master’s degree program from a regionally-accredited college or university.

 - Submit an application and official transcripts.

 For more information about school counselor careers, review our school counseling career guide.

 Licensed Clinical Alcohol and Drug Counselor (LCADC)

-To work as a substance abuse counselor in New Jersey, you must obtain a license from the Alcohol and Drug Counselor Committee, which is a sub-committee of New Jersey’s State Board of Marriage and Family Therapy Examiners.
-Licenses are available for Licensed Clinical Alcohol and Drug Counselor (LCADC) and Certified Alcohol and Drug Counselor (CADC).
-The minimum requirement for the LCADC license is a master’s degree with at least 18 credits in counseling or substance abuse, while the CADC only requires a high school diploma.
-Both are allowed to provide services in 12 core areas, including screening, counseling, and consultation; however, only LCADCs may provide clinical and diagnostic services and CADCs must always work under the supervision of an approved supervisor.
+To work as a substance abuse counselor in New Jersey, you must obtain a license from the Alcohol and Drug Counselor Committee (the Committee), which is a sub-committee of the State Board of Marriage and Family Therapy Examiners.
+Licenses are available for Certified Alcohol and Drug Counselors (CADCs) and Licensed Clinical Alcohol and Drug Counselors (LCADCs) .
+The minimum educational requirement for the CADC is a high school diploma or equivalent, while a LCADC license requires a master’s degree in counseling or a related area with at least 18 credits in counseling or substance abuse from an accredited institution.
+Both types of counselors are allowed to provide services in 12 core areas, including screening, counseling, and consultation; however, only LCADCs may provide clinical and diagnostic services and CADCs must always work under the supervision of an approved supervisor.
 To become an LCADC, follow these steps:

 - Certified Recovery Support Practitioner (CRSP)